rulioo/jj_timer/README.md

 run something on time
-put the command list in file batch.cmd to set
+put the command list in file batch.bat to set